bootphon/pygamma-agreement/docs/source/performance.rst

     C(N, n, p) = N \times (\frac{n}{w} \times (f \times (w + s)^p + D(n, p, w, s))

+With :

-With :math:`D` an additional complexity per window that we will not detail here, and :math:`f` the "numba factor", i.e the gain of speed obtained by using compiled numba functions, that we have estimated.
+- :math:`D` an additional complexity per window that we will not detail here.
+- :math:`f` the *"numba factor"*, i.e the gain of speed obtained by using compiled numba functions, that we have estimated.
+- :math:`s` the *"additionnal window size"*, which is higher when the continuum has lots of overlapping.

 This becomes a lot more interesting when the amount of annotations grows.
 One important thing to notice is that this complexity can be minimized with the right window size.